Taiwan warns of storm surge from powerful Typhoon Krathon, mobilises troops

 In Kaohsiung, most shops and restaurants pulled down their doors and shutters, and traditional wet markets shut with streets mostly deserted.

-At a building in Siaogang district, home to the city's airport, residents practised how to rapidly set up metal barriers to stop water flooding into the underground parking lot.
+At a building in Siaogang district, home to the city's airport, residents practiced how to rapidly set up metal barriers to stop water flooding into the underground parking lot.

 "We will have only a few minutes to react if the flooding is coming," said Chiu Yun-ping, deputy head of the building's residents' committee.